-- Membership Discounts: If you belong to certain employers, groups or organizations, you may be eligible for a discount through your provider.
-For instance, if you are in the military, GEICO offers up to 15% off certain car insurance coverages.
+- Membership discounts: If you belong to certain groups or organizations or work for a certain employer, you may be eligible for a discount through your provider.
+For instance, if you are in the military, Geico offers up to 15% off some types of car insurance coverage.

-- Good Student Discounts: High-school and college-aged students who are able to maintain a good academic record may be eligible for car insurance savings, depending on which provider you have.
+- Good student discounts: High school and college-aged students who are able to maintain a good academic record may be eligible for car insurance savings, depending on the provider.

-There are many different types of discounts available, so be sure to review all the discounts each provider has to offer to determine which carrier can provide you with the most savings.
+There are many different types of discounts available, so be sure to review all the opportunities each insurer has to offer to determine which one can provide you with the most savings.